hydraulic-software/jcef-conveyor/README.md

 This repository shows how to ship an app that use JCEF Maven with Conveyor.

-## Caveat

-Currently it's only been tested on macOS and Windows.
-Linux support will hopefully come soon.

 ## Initializing JCEF

 You need a bit of boilerplate code when you initialize JCEF.
 Look at `Main.kt` for this section: